-Franz Franchetti is an Associate Research Professor with the Department of Electrical and Computer Engineering at Carnegie Mellon University.
+Franz Franchetti is an Associate Professor with the Department of Electrical and Computer Engineering at Carnegie Mellon University.
 He received the Dipl.-Ing.
 (M.Sc.) degree in Technical Mathematics and the Dr. techn.
 (Ph.D.) degree in Computational Mathematics from the Vienna University of Technology in 2000 and 2003, respectively.
 In 2006 he was member of the team winning the Gordon Bell Prize (Peak Performance Award) and in 2010 he was member of the team winning the HPC Challenge Class II Award (most productive system).
 In 2013 he received the CIT Dean's Early Career Fellowship awarded by the College of Engineering of Carnegie Mellon University.
 In 2008 he received the City of Wiener Neustadt Culture Prize (awarded in Science) and in 2001 the Austrian Computer Society Award (OCG-Forderpreis).
 From 2004 to 2005 his work at Carnegie Mellon was funded by an Erwin Schroedinger Stipendium.

 Dr. Franchetti's research focuses on automatic performance tuning and program generation for emerging parallel platforms and algorithm/hardware co-synthesis.
 He targets multicore CPUs, clusters and high-performance systems (HPC), graphics processors (GPUs), field programmable gate arrays (FPGAs), FPGA-acceleration for CPUs, and logic-in-memory and 3DIC chip design.
-He leads two DARPA projects in the HACMS and PERFECT program and is PI/Co-PI on a number of federal and industry grants.
+He leads three DARPA projects in the BRASS, HACMS and PERFECT programs and is PI/Co-PI on a number of federal and industry grants.
 Dr. Franchetti has co-authored more than 75 peer reviewed conference and journal publications and received 7 best paper awards.
 He has mentored two post-docs, 10 PhD students, and numerous master, undergraduate and international students.
 Since 2011 he is CTO of SpiralGen, Inc., a Pittsburgh area technology startup he co-founded in 2009.

 Franz has been playing the electric guitar on-stage in various rock bands since 1993.
 Watch him perform live or visit Wr.
 Neustadt’s newcomer festival SCHMU, where he performed and served as stage engineer.
 He ASciNA President and leads the Western Pennsylvania chapter of Austrian Scientists and Scholars in North America (ASCiNA).